-Each unit of this book begins with a glossary of special terms in which words and expressions used in electrical and electronic engineering are defined.
-The special terms are followed by a vocabulary practice section, which tests the student's comprehension of the terms and gives practice in their use.
-In the reading passage, these terms are used again within a contextual frame of reference.
-The reading passage is followed by questions for discussion, which give the student the opportunity to use in a communicative situation both the vocabulary items and the structural patterns that have occurred in the reading.
+These books are helpful with all of these needs.
+Each lesson begins with a glossary of special terms in which words and expressions used in the specific vocation are discussed and defined.
+The special terms are followed by a vocabulary practice section in which questions and answers help the reader use these terms.
+Then these terms are used again within a contextual frame of reference.
+Each section is followed by questions for discussion which give the opportunity to use both special terms and structural patterns.